simonh1000/ftp-deploy/README.md

 A Node.js package to help with deploying code.
 Ftp a folder from your local disk to a remote ftp destination.
 Does not delete from destination directory.

-Version 2.0.0 is an almost complete re-write to use promises and to move away from jsftp to [ftp-srv](https://github.com/trs/ftp-srv).
+Version 2.0.0 is an almost complete re-write to use promises and [ftp-srv](https://github.com/trs/ftp-srv) instead of jsftp.
 The one breaking change is listed in the Usage section.

 ## Installation